PradeepLoganathan/pradeepl-blog/content/blog/webassembly-From-Browser-To-Cloud/index.md

 ## Serverless using WebAssembly

 In the serverless world , cloud providers manage infrastructure and allow for on-demand provisioning with greater agility.
 In this model, you provide the code and the cloud provider provisions and manages all resources ( containers, network, OS, app server etc) required to run it.
 The code runs on a server shared by many others and needs to be isolated to provide security and protect it from vulnerabilities that can be caused by other workloads.
-Since resources are provisioned dynamically on demand, workloads can suffer from coldstart issues while resources are being provisioned due to startup from zero.
+Since resources are provisioned dynamically on demand, workloads can suffer from cold start issues while resources are being provisioned due to startup from zero.
 WebAssembly is ideal under these circumstances due to their fast startup and isolated runtime model.
 Cloudflare's computing platform called [Workers](https://workers.cloudflare.com/) is a serverless runtime based on the Chrome V8 Javascript engine.
 It does not use containers or Virtual Machines.
 Workers hosts the WebAssembly runtime and can be used to deploy WASM modules as serverless functions.
 This model has significantly fast startup times and requires fewer resources.
 See this post [here](https://blog.cloudflare.com/cloud-computing-without-containers/) for more details.

 ## Conclusion